thijzert/speeldoos/README.md

 Building
 --------
+Speeldoos has some compile-time dependencies:

+* Go (≥ 1.15, though some older releases wil probably also work)
+* NodeJS (≥ 14 - using a LTS release is highly recommended)

-Different parts of speeldoos will have different dependencies; install them as needed.
-In no particular order, the dependencies include:
+To run, different parts of speeldoos will have different dependencies; install them as needed.
+In no particular order, the runtime dependencies include:

 * FLAC/MetaFLAC
 * LAME